Lake Winnepesaukah: Genie

-This is a Hrubetz Super Roundup, and a favorite among guests.
-This ride originally sat at the front of the park, featuring a special backdrop and a rainbow paint job.
+This ride is a Hrubetz Super Roundup, featuring a special backdrop and a rainbow paint job, and originally sat at the front of the park.
 In the 2002-2003 off-season, the backdrop was changed.
 After years of flawless operations, a storm in the 2016-2017 off-season made a tree collapse on the ride, causing extreme damage; the ride was removed and replaced by a Moser Rides Asymmetrical Maverick known as the Twister; this ride has an unusual height requirement of 57".
 The next season, the Genie returned with a fresh paint job and no backdrop, in the former place of the Fly-O-Plane, which was removed permanently after an accident in 2017.

 Boat chute

-The first ride at Lake Winnepesaukah – and still one of the most popular at the park – is the Boat Chute, which opened in 1927.
+The first ride at Lake Winnepesaukah was the Boat Chute, which opened in 1927.
 According to the National Amusement Park Historical Association (NAPHA), it is the oldest Mill Chute attraction still in operation in the United States.